enrightc/botanic_labs/README.md

 # 4.0   SCOPE
 To ensure **Botanic Labs** is able to meet the needs of its audience a variety of features designed to enhance user experience, engagement and functionality have been considered.
 At a minimum the following features have been deemed essential to meet the needs of different types of users and ensure the website is comprehensive and user friendly.

-# 4.0 SCOPE

-To ensure **Botanic Labs** meets the needs of its audience, various features designed to enhance user experience, engagement, and functionality have been considered.
-The following table lists key features, their difficulty, and their importance, reflecting the essentials required to provide a comprehensive and user-friendly website:

 | **Feature**                                                            | **Difficulty** | **Importance** |
 |------------------------------------------------------------------------|----------------|----------------|
 | Responsive Design                                                      | 1              | 5              |